ohturyhma123/tieki-app/documentation/install_docker.md

 ```bash
 sudo <your_text_editor> /etc/docker/daemon.json
 ```
-You can use e.g. nano for editing daemon.json
+You can use nano for editing daemon.json, and add this to the file
 ```bash
 {
    "hosts": ["unix:///var/run/docker.sock"]